International Politics Summer School

 It is not uncommon to encounter discourses presenting the Middle East and North Africa as an exceptional region, whose politics stands out from ‘regular politics’.
 This course studies politics in, rather than of, the Middle East and North Africa.
 It explores the modern history of this region, notably the debates on the resilience of authoritarianism, through a conceptual and interdisciplinary approach.
 It invites students to question what is behind exceptionalising discourses by looking at the development of various ideologies, national and transnational movements, ethnic conflicts, political institutions, and economic policies.
 The course encourages students to engage in theoretical debates and aims to empower them to use, challenge, and redefine political concepts to best describe the political realities of the region.
 The course adopts a thematic approach, examining topics such as:

-Tutor: Kaoutar Ghilani is a postdoctoral fellow at the Forum Transregionale Studien in Berlin.
-She completed her DPhil at Lady Margaret Hall, University of Oxford, as an Ertegun Scholar.
-She was a tutor of ‘Politics in the Middle East’ at Oxford and a visiting researcher at the Centre Jacques Berque in Morocco.
-Kaoutar is currently preparing a monograph on language politics and nation-building in Morocco and her research has been published in the British Journal of Middle Eastern Studies, the Journal of North African Studies, the Bulletin of Francophone Postcolonial Studies, and the Review of Middle East Studies.
+Tutor: Kaoutar Ghilani is the Abdullah Al-Mubarak Research Fellow in Middle Eastern Studies at Pembroke College, University of Cambridge.
+She completed her DPhil at Lady Margaret Hall, University of Oxford, as an Ertegun scholar.
+She was a post-doctoral fellow of the Europe in the Middle East programme at the Forum Transregionale Studien in Berlin, a tutor of ‘Politics in the Middle East’ at Oxford and a visiting researcher at the Centre Jacques Berque in Morocco.
+Kaoutar is currently preparing a monograph on language politics and nation-building in Morocco.
+Her research has been published in the British Journal of Middle Eastern Studies, the Journal of North African Studies, the Bulletin of Francophone Postcolonial Studies, and the Review of Middle East Studies.

 Power, Resources and Political Identity in Russia and the Former Soviet Union